 The INSYSTED Platform is an open-source e-learning platform where students manage their own production process.
 To optimize their production the students will have to make various decisions e.g. whether to invest in a new machine or not.
 The kind of decisions can be adapted to the knowledge gained in the lessons and therefore help students understand the different production processes better.

 The Design module gives teachers the opportunity to implement process models of their own.
 There are different elements available which can be dragged onto the workspace and configured according to the users’ wishes.
-There will be basic common simulation elements like sources, sinks, queues and processes which are interlinkable.
+By clicking on the Icons like “ Warehouse” the specific parameters can be adapted.
+The teachers also can decide which information is shown to the students and which one is hidden.
+By double-clicking on the icons different graphs can be shown.
+For example shows the Sales Office the ordered number of boxes per day from the customers.
 The user can implement deterministic processes or introduce uncertainty by associating distributions to the elements.
-The model can be shared in the sharing module.
-As a thesis students could design processes of their own and evaluate different process designs.